 Group Trip Packages

 Algonquin Outfitters has been helping plan, organize and guide Algonquin Park canoe trips since 1961.
-Our expert staff and experienced guides can provide training, advice and valuable help from the initial planning process right through to the day-to-day wilderness experience in Algonquin Park.
+Our expert staff and experienced guides can provide training, advice and valuable help from the initial planning process right through to the day-to-day wilderness experience in Algonquin Park for groups of any size.
 This kind of service is just one of the things that makes any Algonquin Outfitters outfitting package among the finest in North America.

 Whether you are a tour operator, Scout leader, church youth group leader, special event planner or outdoor education teacher, Algonquin Outfitters can help make your Algonquin Park experience memorable, educational and, above all, safe.
 With Canada’s largest rental fleet of lightweight Kevlar canoes, we have the ability to provide services for a wide range of groups, from small to large.

 Our group experiences are customized to your needs, so we can’t outline all the possibilities on one page.
-Please call and talk with one of our staff or guides to help design the ideal trip for your program, based on your dreams, needs, wants, experience and skills.
-Whether you need 50 canoes for an adventure race, help with a day program for a youth group, or want to take a Scout troop on a fully-outfitted, week-long canoe trip, make Algonquin Outfitters your first call.
+Please call and talk with one of our staff to help design the ideal trip for your program, based on your group goals, needs, wants, experience and skills.
+Whether you need 50 canoes for an adventure race, want help with a day program for a youth group or plan to take a Scout troop on a fully-outfitted, week-long canoe trip, make Algonquin Outfitters your first call.
 1.800.469.4948 or 1.705.635.2243

 Here Are A Few Examples To Get You Thinking